codecrafters-io/build-your-own-redis/stage_descriptions/aof-10-kn2.md

-In this stage, you'll extend replay of the append-only file to support multiple commands.
+In this stage, you'll extend replay to handle append-only files with multiple commands.

-### Replaying the append-only file
+### Replaying Multiple Commands

-On startup with `--appendonly yes`, Redis reads the manifest file, finds the append-only file listed with type `i`, and replays its commands one by one as if they were sent by a client.
+An append-only file typically contains many commands, not just one.
+Your server needs to parse the file as a sequence of RESP-encoded commands and replay each one in order, just as if a client had sent them live.

+Since RESP is self-framing (each command starts with `*<n>\r\n` indicating its length), you can read commands one after another until you reach the end of the file.
+Each command you parse should be executed against your server's state before moving on to the next.

+After replaying all commands, your database should reflect the cumulative effect of every write in the file.

 ### Tests

-The tester will create a directory `dir/appenddirname`.
+The tester will create a directory `<dir>/<append_dir_name>` containing:

-Inside the directory, it will create an append-only file (the name is given in the manifest) that contains multiple RESP-encoded commands (e.g. several `SET` commands for different keys).
+- An AOF file `<random_file_name>.1.incr.aof` with multiple RESP-encoded commands (e.g., several `SET` commands for different keys)

-It will also create a manifest file `appendfilename.manifest`, which will contain a line such as:
+- A manifest file `<append_file_name>.manifest` pointing to that AOF file:

 ```
-file <filename>.1.incr.aof seq 1 type i
+file <random_file_name>.1.incr.aof seq 1 type i
 ```

 The tester will execute your program like this: